Keeps vs Hims: Which hair loss treatments are better?

 Photo by Innerbody Research

-The most comprehensive bundle that Keeps offers contains finasteride and minoxidil, and for many men, that’s a great place to start.
+The most comprehensive bundle that Keeps offers contains oral finasteride and topical minoxidil, and for many men, that’s a great place to start.
 You can even choose whether you want the minoxidil in foam or solution form for the package.
-Hims also has a package that contains oral finasteride with minoxidil, but it only comes with minoxidil in solution form.
+Hims also has a package that contains oral finasteride with topical minoxidil, but it only comes with minoxidil in solution form.
 As we mentioned earlier, some men may find that their skin is a bit too sensitive for the solution, and they should go with Keeps if they want a combo with these two products in it.

 Hims still holds an advantage if you want a larger package, however, thanks to an additional pair of bundles.
 One bundle is the prescription-based Hair Power Pack at $65/month: